Wildlife and

 How we reduce these impacts on wildlife

-By collecting and analysing wildlife collision data, we look for patterns and trends in roadkill and railkill.
-We identify areas with high collision rates, times of day or year when specific animals are killed on roads or railways, and what other factors contribute to these incidents.
+By collecting and analysing wildlife collision data, we look for patterns and trends in road- and railkill.
+We identify areas with high collision rates, the times of day, season or year when specific animals are killed on roads or railway lines, and what other factors contribute to these incidents.
 Once we understand where and why collisions are happening, we implement mitigation measures such as installing road signs or temporary fencing.
 For example, Giant Bullfrogs (Pyxicephalus adspersus) emerge from the ground with the first heavy rains of summer and migrate to nearby breeding grounds in their thousands.
-Unfortunately, many are killed on roads on their way.
-Recognising these patterns, timelines, and hotpot areas, we can focus on reducing the roadkill levels within that timeline by erecting temporary structures such as fencing to divert the frogs to cross safely using culverts beneath the road.
-Another key aspect of our work is raising driver awareness of roadkill hotspots and how to avoid collisions with animals.
+Unfortunately, many are killed on roads during the migration season.
+Recognising these patterns, timelines, and hotpot areas, we can focus on reducing the roadkill levels within that timeline by erecting temporary structures, such as fencing, to divert the frogs to cross safely by using culverts beneath the road.

 Driving global collaboration and research